-Our internal assessments during 2020/21 suggested that the performance of disadvantaged pupils was comparable to non PP children.
+Our internal assessments during 203-34 suggested that the performance of disadvantaged pupils was comparable to non PP children.
 Children were tracked individually and the majority of those who were PP non SEN were making similar progress gains to their non PP peers.
-PP Children in years 3,4 and 6 made more progress in reading than their non PP peers.
+PP Children in years 1,2,3,5 and 6 made more progress in reading than their non PP peers.
+With an overall Year 6 reading SATs outcome being 85% which is significantly above National average.
+This shows an improved picture in reading across all groups with PP children at least in line and in many years out performing those not in receipt of PP.